-- Download a most recent firmware upgrade file from our website (www.tp-link.com). - Enter or select the path name where you save the downloaded file on the computer into the File Name blank. - Click the Upgrade button.

-4. The Router will reboot while the upgrading has been finished.
+- Download a most recent firmware upgrade file from our website (www.tp-link.com). - 2.
+Enter or select the path name where you save the downloaded file on the computer into the File Name blank. - 3.
+Click the Upgrade button. - The Router will reboot when the upgrading has been finished.